-With delayed illumination, the courtesy lamps will come on and stay on for 25 seconds after you close the doors when entering the vehicle.
-They will also stay on for five seconds after you close the doors when exiting the vehicle.
-The times will be shortened if the ignition is turned to RUN or if the power locks are activated.
+With delayed illumination, the courtesy lamps will come on and stay on for 25 seconds after you enter the vehicle and close the door.
+They will also stay on for five seconds after you exit the vehicle and close the doors.
+Delayed illumination will be shortened if the ignition is turned to RUN or if the power locks are activated.
 To turn this feature on or off, see "Feature Customization" in the Index.